TheRealBasel/FinalProject/README.md

-# FinalProject
+## Final Project

-**TuwaiqPay** : Mobile appleaction let you to create accounts and can send or receive money from another users and create QRCodes with a balance so any one scan the code can send the money
+**TuwaiqPay** : Application allows you to create account and send/receive money to/from any user in application using NFC or QRCode

 ## User Stories

 - **Signup:** As an anon I can sign up in the app so that I start send, receive moneys